prithivjp/avsdmux4x1_3v3/README.md

 LT spice is used to simulate the applications of analog multiplexers.
 Ltspice is a spice
 simulation software produced by semiconductor manufacturer Analog Devices.
 This spice tool
 is easier to work with.
 You can make your schematic and also view the output waveforms
 with the help of a single file with extension as .asc.
+Spice tools like **NGSPICE** can also
+be used to view the input output waveforms.
+Instructioins t0o view waveforms using these
+are discussed below.

 ## Setup
 To view the .asc files you require **LTspice** application in your PC.
 Following steps will